Toy modifications and content

 When I bought my first 3D printer as a high school sophomore, I wanted to make it pay for itself.
 I had an equal desire to prove that I could achieve all the same things dropshippers could, but without feeling like I was ripping people off with buy-low-sell-high junk.

-In parallel, I started a tiktok account and posted a number of retrospectively embarassing videos while cold emailing youtube creators to get them to review my mods.
+In parallel, I started a TikTok account and posted a number of retrospectively embarrassing videos while cold emailing YouTube creators to get them to review my mods.
 Quickly, I had my first sales and thousand followers.

 This wasn't a very technical project, but it was a lot of fun to engage with a community, grow on social media, and ship something simple that brought people joy.